 It’s not just a theoretical risk.
 People regularly die in their pursuit of a photo, most recently the three High on Life members who died in a waterfall in Canada, having previously been barred from US federal lands for trespass in an out of bounds part of Yellowstone National Park.
+A photographer local to me died as she was swept off a rock shooting seascapes.
 Wikipedia even has a page now for “Selfie-related deaths and injuries”.

 I don’t know if Instagram is to blame, for normalising exotic photo locations.
 Or whether photographers have always thought they could beat the risks in the pursuit of a shot.
 If you’re shooting outdoors, you owe it to yourself and those who might need to come and rescue you to educate yourself about the landscape.
 Look up tide times, check the weather, take the right equipment with you, don’t stand on railway lines.
 Best advice - go with a local guide.

 Every time you step into the great outdoors you are altering the landscape.
 When we hike up mountains we add our mite to the scar that the footpath leaves.
 When we drive to our remote destination, we leave a trail of carbon and pollution in our wake.
 Unless we arrive by bike and walk only on stone paths, we have made our mark whatever we try and tell ourselves to the contrary.